Trump Under Fire Over WHO Funding Freeze - UrduPoint

 Trump announced Tuesday that the United States would halt payments to the UN body that amounted to $400 million last year.

-He said it would be frozen pending a review into the WHO's role in "severely mismanaging and covering up the spread of the coronavirus," said Trump, who accused the Geneva-based body of putting "political correctness above life-saving measures."
-Trump charged that the outbreak could have been contained "with very little death" if the WHO had accurately assessed the situation in China, where the disease broke out late last year.
+The funding would be frozen pending a review into the WHO's role in "severely mismanaging and covering up the spread of the coronavirus," said Trump, who accused the Geneva-based body of putting "political correctness above life-saving measures."
+He charged that the outbreak could have been contained "with very little death" if the WHO had accurately assessed the situation in China, where the disease broke out late last year.

+Here are some of the reactions from across the world to Trump's move: - No time to waste' - "There is no time to waste.
+WHO's singular focus is on working to serve all people to save lives and stop the COVID-19 pandemic" -- WHO chief Tedros Adhanom Ghebreyesus on Twitter.

-"It is my belief that the World Health Organization must be supported, as it is absolutely critical to the world's efforts to win the war against COVID-19."
-"China is seriously concerned about the US announcement to suspend funding for the World Health Organization", Chinese foreign ministry spokesman Zhao Lijian.
+"It is my belief that the World Health Organization must be supported, as it is absolutely critical to the world's efforts to win the war against COVID-19." - 'Undermining international cooperation ' - "China is seriously concerned about the US announcement to suspend funding for the World Health Organization" -- Chinese foreign ministry spokesman Zhao Lijian.

 "There is no reason justifying this move at a moment when their efforts are needed more than ever to help contain and mitigate the coronavirus pandemic.

-"This means weakening our central global institution," said the 71-year-old doctor and former Norwegian prime minister who headed the WHO between 1997 and 2003.
+"This means weakening our central global institution," said the 71-year-old doctor and former Norwegian prime minister.